onkelbeh/HomeAssistantRepository/README.md

 - "Unlicense"
 - "ZPL"

-I did my best to keep these clean, some packages have no license published.
+I did my best to keep these clean, thanks to @matoro for help.
+Some packages have no license published.
 Find the appropriate Licenses referenced in the ebuild files and in the corresponding homepages or sources.